kyliewake/kyliewebsite/content/blog/Blog.md

 ## Creating Top Level Pages

-Let's add an "about" page and display it at the top level (as opposed to a sub-level like we did with posts).
+Let's add an about page and display it at the top level (as opposed to a sub-level like we did with posts).

 The default in Hugo is to use the directory structure of the content/ directory to guide the location of the generated html in the public/ directory.
-Let's verify that by creating an "about" page at the top level:
+Let's verify that by creating an about page at the top level:

 ```
 $ vi content/about.md
 +++
-title = "about"
+title = about
-description = "about this site"
+description = about this site
-date = "2014-09-27"
+date = 2014-09-27
-slug = "about time"
+slug = about time
 +++

 ## about us